Ignition Poker Review

 What is Missing from Ignition?

-While there are certainly plenty of good reasons to play at Ignition Poker, no poker site is without sin, and there are a few drawbacks that you should be aware of before signing up.
+While there are certainly plenty of good reasons to play at Ignition Poker, no poker site is perfect, and there are a few drawbacks that you should be aware of before signing up.
 While we’ve not considered any of these issues dealbreakers, We wouldn’t be doing our job if we didn’t report both the good and the bad aspects of Ignition Poker.

 Slight Software Issues